Optimal Gradient Tracking for Decentralized Optimization: Introduction

 In this paper, we focus on synchronous decentralized gradient-type methods for solving problem~\eqref{eq:prob1}.
 The algorithm efficiency is usually measured in two dimensions: (1) gradient computation complexity: the number of local gradients $\na f_i\pr{\cdot}$ that each agent $i$ needs to compute for achieving $\eps$-accuracy; (2) communication complexity: the number of communication rounds performed by each agent $i$ for achieving $\eps$-accuracy, with $O(1)$ vectors of length $O(d)$ allowed to be broadcasted to the neighbors in one communication round.
 For $\mu$-strongly convex and $L$-smooth objective functions, the condition number is defined as $\ka = \frac{L}{\mu}$, which measures the ``ill-conditionedness" of the functions.
 The graph condition number denoted by $\frac{1}{\gap}$ measures the ``connectivity" of the communication network, where the definition of $\gap$ is given in Section~\ref{sec:NotaAssp1}.
 It was shown in~\cite{scaman2017optimal} that to obtain $\eps$-optimal solutions, the gradient computation complexity is lower bounded by $O\pr{\sqrt{\ka}\log\frac{1}{\eps}}$, and the communication complexity is lower bounded by $O\pr{\sqrt{\frac{\ka}{\gap}}\log\frac{1}{\eps}}$.

 To obtain better complexities, many accelerated decentralized gradient-type methods have been developed ~(e.g.,~\cite{dvinskikh2021decentralized,fallah2019robust,jakovetic2014fast,kovalev2021lower,kovalev2020optimal,kovalev2021adom,li2020decentralized,li2020revisiting,li2021accelerated,qu2019accelerated,rogozin2021accelerated,rogozin2020towards,rogozin2019optimal,scaman2017optimal,uribe2020dual,xu2020accelerated,ye2020multi,ye2020decentralized}).
 There exist dual-based methods such as~\cite{scaman2017optimal} that achieve optimal complexities.
-However, dual-based methods often require information related to the Fenchel duality which is expensive to compute or even intractable in practice.
+However, dual-based methods often require information related to the Fenchel duality, which is expensive to compute or even intractable in practice.
 In this paper, we focus on dual-free methods or gradient-type methods only.
-Some algorithms, for instance~\cite{jakovetic2014fast,li2020decentralized,li2020revisiting,rogozin2021accelerated,rogozin2020towards,ye2020multi,ye2020decentralized}, rely on inner loops to guarantee desirable convergence rates.
-However, inner loops place a larger communication burden~\cite{li2021accelerated,qu2019accelerated} which may limit the applications of these methods, since communication has often been recognized as the major bottleneck in distributed or decentralized optimization.
-In addition, inner loops impose extra coordination steps among the agents as they have to agree on when to terminate the inner loops~\cite{qu2019accelerated}.
+Some algorithms, for instance~\cite{jakovetic2014fast,li2020decentralized,li2020revisiting,rogozin2021accelerated,rogozin2020towards,ye2020multi,ye2020decentralized}, rely on inner loops of multiple consensus steps to guarantee desirable convergence rates. {Existing usages of inner loops can be classified into three categories: (1) directly multiplying the local decision variables with the gossip matrix for multiple times~\cite{jakovetic2014fast,rogozin2021accelerated,rogozin2020towards}; (2) Chebyshev acceleration~\cite{li2021accelerated,kovalev2020optimal,scaman2017optimal,scaman2018optimal}; (3) accelerated average consensus (FastMix)~\cite{li2020decentralized,ye2020multi,ye2020decentralized}.} However, the inner loops place a larger communication burden~\cite{li2021accelerated,qu2019accelerated} which may limit the applications of these methods since communication has often been recognized as the major bottleneck in distributed or decentralized optimization. {For example, the optimal algorithm OPAPC~\cite{kovalev2020optimal} improves the complexities over APAPC by utilizing inner loops of Chebyshev acceleration, but its convergence is actually slower than APAPC with respect to the iteration number (communication rounds).} In addition, inner loops impose extra coordination steps among the agents as they have to agree on when to terminate the inner loops~\cite{qu2019accelerated}.
 Thus, developing single-loop methods with better complexities is of both theoretical and practical significance.
-OPAPC~\cite{kovalev2020optimal} is the first decentralized gradient-type method that is optimal in both gradient computation and communication complexities.
-To the best of our knowledge, for problem~\eqref{eq:prob1}, only OPAPC~\cite{kovalev2020optimal} and Acc-GT$+$CA~\cite{li2021accelerated} are optimal in both complexities without additional logarithmic factors among the class of gradient-type methods.
-But both methods rely on inner loops to reach the optimal complexities.
-Therefore, it is natural to ask the following question: